mlswg/mls-architecture/draft-ietf-mls-architecture.md

 clients know who is in the group at all times.
 This means that - if all Members of the group and the Authentication Service are honest - no other parties than the members of the current group can read and write messages protected by the protocol for that Group.
-Note that when BasicCredential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.
+Note that when a `basic` Credential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.